Cameroon vs Nigeria: TV channel, free stream, kick-off time, odds & match preview

 TV CHANNEL & LIVE STREAM

-In the Nigeria, the game will be available to watch live on television on Super Sport 3 Nigeria, as well as being available to stream online using the BT Sport app.
+In the UK, the game will be available to watch live on television on BT Sport 2 and will be available to stream online using the BT Sport app.

 |Online stream